g4ps/my-crappy-6502/README.md

 To compile it, just use make.

 -f 	   option selects 6502 program file.
 Emulator puts program at address 0x200 and stops at BRK instruction.
 -v 	  option outputs status of all registers and current instruction on every tick.
--s [n] option sets time between ticks (default 0).
+-s n	  option sets time between ticks in seconds (default 0).

 If you used this program, and liked it, know that I am very happy for you.